marinescudan/fake-or-real/content/en/app_interface.en.md

 slug: "localisation"
 published: true
 project: "for"
-SETUP:
+setup:
-  CHOOSE_LANGUAGE: "Set quiz language"
+  choose_language: "Set quiz language"
-  START_QUIZ: "Start quiz"
+  start_quiz: "Start quiz"
-  RANDOM_CHECKBOX_LABLE: "Load questions randomly."
+  random_checkbox_lable: "Load questions randomly."
-  SHOW_STATS_LABLE: "Show statistics page."
+  show_stats_lable: "Show statistics page."
-START:
+start:
-  WELCOME_TITLE: "Welcome to"
+  welcome_title: "Welcome to"
-  APP_NAME: "FAKE or REAL?"
+  app_name: "FAKE or REAL?"
-  APP_VERSION: "News Edition"
+  app_version: "News Edition"
-  WELCOME_MESSAGE_HTML: "
+  welcome_message_html: "
     <p>
       ‘Fake news’ is more than just false information.
 Even the term ‘fake news’ is misleading, because in many cases it contains some ‘real’ content – a piece of information, video footage or an image – that’s been doctored or taken out of context.
     </p>